alkeryn/cv/cv.typ

 = Work Experience:

 #work("Hut8", "Senior Software Engineer", "January 2024 - Now")[
-    - Writing software to orchestrate hundred of thousands of computers in *Rust*
+    - Writing high performance software to orchestrate hundred of thousands of computers in *Rust*
+      - Including gathering data from those computers, doing thousands of requests per second
+    - Writing software to do integrity checks on databases
+    - Writing software to backfill data from one database to another (influx, bigquery)
     - Writing software to curtail computers based on power price and other factors.
     - On-call Response to emergencies.
 ]